 “Permaculture is a philosophy of working with, rather than against nature; of thoughtful observation rather than thoughtless labor; and of looking at plants and animals in all their functions, rather than treating any area as a single product system” …Bill Mollison.

-The name for Toru Education (toru meaning three in Maori) is inspired by permaculture’s threefold ethics:
+The name for Toru Education (toru meaning three in Maori) is inspired by permaculture’s threefold ethics: care for people; care for the earth and fair share of resources.

 These three are interweaving and of equal importance.
 I consider them a healthy and flexible scaffold of support for personal and professional decision-making; like a moral compass.
 Imagine if businesses, government, community, all of us would act every day within these simple and unquestionable ethics?

 Permaculture follows principles of natural ecosystems such as diversity and integration, and sustainable abundance.
 Permaculture principles seek to create harmonious, enduring relationships whilst embracing natural cycles and seasons between birth and death.
-They integrate and maximize beneficial relationships between diverse elements.
+They integrate and maximise beneficial relationships between diverse elements.

 The principles were first described by the two founders, but are not cemented in semantics, hence personal interpretation and elaboration is encouraged.
 We enjoyed adding the extra descriptive sentence in italics, and illustrated them with photos.
 I love using them as a ‘filter’ to first assess a situation and/or ‘test’ a draft design.